-"Other" includes Fund II's cost method investment in Albertson's supermarkets among other investments.
-In 2017, the Company received \$2.4 million in distributions from Albertson's and reduced the carrying amount of its investment in Albertson's to zero, reflecting the remaining \$2.0 million as equity in earnings and gains of unconsolidated affiliates in the consolidated statements of income.
+"Other" includes, among other investments, Fund II's cost method investment reflecting an effective 1.05% interest in Albertson's Companies, Inc. ("Albertson's"), a privately-held national supermarket chain.
+In 2017, the Company received \$2.4 million in distributions from Albertson's and reduced the carrying amount of its investment in Albertson's to zero (Note 8), reflecting the remaining \$2.0 million as equity in earnings and gains of unconsolidated affiliates in the consolidated statements of income.